coatue-oss/slickgrid2/README.md

   manually screwing around with the headers.
 * Some new options on `setColumns` and `resizeCanvas` let you prevent some of the expensive calculations, useful if you're doing them yourself externally.
+* Add an explicit event `dataView.onFilteredItemsChanged` event to capture when filtered items change, since `dataView.onRowsChanged` doesn't capture this.

 **Adds [antiscroll](https://github.com/learnboost/antiscroll) compatibility** to enable a uniform, OSX-style scrolling experience across browsers.
 Enable antiscroll by including the antiscroll library on your page, and passing the